simslab/scHPF/docs/select-k.rst

 *maximum_overlaps.txt*, which contains factors' maximum pairwise overlap and corresponding hypergeometric *p* values at different cutoffs.

-For standard significance thresholds and reasonable *n*, this method is extremely strict, resulting in lower granularity factorizations for some datasets.
-Using :ref:`cellular resolution<cell-res>` or :ref:`cell type respresentation<type-rep>` may find higher resolution factorizations.
+For standard significance thresholds and reasonable *n*, this method can be quite strict, resulting in lower granularity factorizations for some datasets.
+Using :ref:`cellular resolution<cell-res>` or
+:ref:`cell type respresentation<type-rep>` may find higher resolution factorizations in these cases.

 .. |scHPF score| replace:: ``scHPF score``
 .. _scHPF score: score-cli.html